 Back in the 1600s, Montréal’s waterside port was one of Canada’s major fur trading posts.
 Today its cobblestone streets and old architecture continue to ooze that European je ne sais quois.
-Wintertime brings with it adorable Christmasy arrangements, like a makeshift Cabane à Sucre and crackling fires surrounded by pine lounge chairs, smack dab in the old city.
+You can peruse the streets on your own or take a Christmas walking tour and learn about the city’s European holiday traditions and history.

 Where: Various – the Plateau is arguably the most popular for mural spotting

 When: Anytime though at dusk you’ll catch the charming street lamps as natural “spotlights”

 More often than not Montréal corners and formerly bare walls will reveal a cheeky mural or two.
 This is visually apparent throughout the downtown, especially in the Plateau area which is peppered in wall art of all styles and sizes.
 Simply bundle up, bring a camera and take a stroll!

 - Rue St Catherine which has several indoor plazas including the Centre Eaton, les Cours Mont-Royal, the Complexe Les Ailes and Place Montréal.